hashicorp/nomad/website/source/api/index.html.md

 specific response codes are returned but all clients should handle the following:

 * 200 and 204 as success codes.
-* 4xx codes indicate that if a parameter was modified in the request, it could potentially succeed.
+* 400 indicates a validation failure and if a parameter is modified in the request, it could potentially succeed.
 * 403 marks that the client isn't authenticated for the request.
+* 404 indicates an unknown resource.
 * 5xx means that the client should not expect the request to succeed if retried.